jevanilla/jevanilla.github.io/_pages/about.md

 ![opah.](/images/opah.JPG)

 Connecticut College happened to be right across the street from the US Coast Guard Academy.
-During the prior spring (2018), I found myself sitting in a fisheries management course where my classmates were future USCG officiers.
+During the prior spring (2018), I found myself sitting in a fisheries management course where my classmates were future USCG officers.
 One day, a local commercial fisherman, Captain Mike Theiler, came in to give a guest lecture.
 After chatting briefly after class, I landed a part time job working on a few of his boats.

 ![jeanette_t_2018.](/images/jeanette_t_2018.JPG)